 ABSTRACT

-Part of the justification for rationalising hospitals into one in the Lancashire and South Cumbria New Hospitals Programme (NHP) is the need for a modern estate to attract medical students as an international centre of excellence.
-According to the workforce proposals produced by Healthier Lancashire and South Cumbria (LSC) this aligns with plans for improved recruitment and retention of doctors across the health system and increasing their calibre.
-These, in turn, relate to efforts to reduce reliance on locums and improve patient access to modern specialist services and population outcomes.
-This interrelationship between the demands of medical education, workforce inequalities, and the organisation of services within a policy apparatus of hierarchical regionalism has a long history which precedes the current window of opportunity for the NHP.
+Part of the justification for the Lancashire and South Cumbria New Hospitals Programme (NHP) is that a modern estate is necessary to attract high quality medical students as an international centre of excellence.
+Workforce proposals produced by Healthier Lancashire and South Cumbria (LSC) aligns this with plans for improved recruitment and retention of doctors.
+These also relate to efforts at reducing reliance on locums and improving patient access to modern specialist services.
+This interrelationship between the demands of medical education, workforce inequalities, and the organisation of services has a long history which precedes the current NHP proposals.
 Indeed, it has been a structural feature of the region’s National Health Service (NHS) since 1948.
-Using the attempt by the newly founded University of Lancaster to obtain a Medical School from 1964 to 1968 as a case study, this paper demonstrates the compounding relationship between medical education, workforce inequalities and hierarchical regionalism as a process of ‘sedimented governance’ within the NHS which shapes the limits of future horizons for current health services leaders and the NHP.
+Using the attempt by the newly founded University of Lancaster to obtain a Medical School from 1964 to 1968, this paper demonstrates the compounding relationship between medical education, workforce inequalities and hierarchical regionalism as a process of ‘sedimented governance’ which shapes the limits of future horizons for current health services leaders and the NHP.

 INTRODUCTION

-Part of the justification for rationalising hospitals into a single site at the heart of the Lancashire and South Cumbria New Hospitals Programme (NHP) is the need for a modern estate to attract medical students as an international centre of excellence.
-The NHP’s Case for Change notes that ‘[d]espite the strength of our reputation, the outdated condition of our estate and tired education and research facilities… are not an attractive proposition for trainees embarking on their career’.1 The Case for Change also identifies how it is ‘hugely challenging to recruit and retain enough skilled staff to operate our hospitals’, noting a high proportion of unfilled vacancies and an ageing workforce compared with the national average.1 This is mirrored in the workforce proposals of Healthier Lancashire and South Cumbria (LSC), the former Sustainability and Transformation Partnership (STP) reimagined as an NHS (National Health Service) Integrated Care System (ICS) during the latest round of reforms.2 The proposals align with plans to increase the quantity and quality of doctors; through greater recruitment and retention, as well as attracting the most able candidates.3 These workforce plans, in turn, relate to a regional clinical strategy aiming to reduce reliance on locums and improve population outcomes through greater patient access to modern specialist services.4 Physical centralisation and organisational rationalisation which are the essence of the Care for Change are presented as being more economic, efficient and effective than preceding configurations.
+Part of the justification for rationalising many hospitals into one at the heart of the Lancashire and South Cumbria New Hospitals Programme (NHP) is for a modern estate attractive to high quality medical students as an international centre of excellence.
+The NHP’s Case for Change notes that ‘[d]espite the strength of our reputation, the outdated condition of our estate and tired education and research facilities… are not an attractive proposition for trainees embarking on their career’.1 The Case for Change also identifies how it is ‘hugely challenging to recruit and retain enough skilled staff to operate our hospitals’, noting both unfilled vacancies and an ageing workforce.1 This is mirrored in the workforce proposals of Healthier Lancashire and South Cumbria (LSC) which seeks to increase the quantity and quality of clinicians by focusing on improving recruitment and retention.2 These workforce plans relate to a regional clinical strategy aiming to reduce reliance on locums and improve population outcomes through greater access to modern specialist services.3 Physical centralisation and organisational rationalisation are presented as being more economic, efficient and effective than preceding configurations.

-This interrelationship between the demands of medical education, workforce inequalities, and the organisation of services within a policy apparatus of hierarchical regionalism has a long history which precedes the current window of opportunity for the NHP.
-Whilst recognised at an aggregate level across the North and especially the North West of England in relation to the rest of Britain, compounding inequalities in terms of health outcomes and services at a local level in Lancashire and South Cumbria have been obscured by quantitative analysis.5 A qualitative analysis permits a more granular understanding of the nature of the interrelationship and its historical foundations.
-Such an analysis shows the enduring nature of inequalities which have been a structural feature of the region’s NHS since its establishment in 1948.
+This interrelationship between the demands of medical education, workforce inequalities, and the organisation of services within hierarchical regionalism has a long history preceding the current NHP.
+Whilst recognised at an aggregate level in the North West compared with England, compounding health and service inequalities at a local level in Lancashire and South Cumbria have been obscured by quantitative analysis.4 A qualitative analysis permits a more granular understanding of the nature of the interrelationship and its historical foundations and shows the enduring nature of inequalities as a structural feature of the region’s NHS (National Health Service) since its establishment in 1948.